mikbuch/mikbuch.github.io/_posts/2019-05-22-Jupyter-Notebook-OpenStack.md

 General steps:
 1. Setup instance and network on OpenStack
 2. Configure SSH connection
-3. Install and configure apache server (for proxy)
+3. Install and configure Apache server (for proxy)
 4. Install and configure Jupyter Notebook server